Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt3-trigger.md

 They hatched a plan: enticing the Hunters into a situation they could neither resist nor escape.
 In the end it was only half successful: the Hunters certainly couldn’t resist it.

 But they did escape, via previously un-demonstrated ability to fly.
-Daar himself along with the rest of HEAT---Powell *and* Thurrsto had been pulled in for this, too---had engaged once the trap was sprung.
+Daar himself along with the rest of HEAT - Powell *and* Thurrsto had been pulled in for this, too - had engaged once the trap was sprung.
 It was a short, brutal, fast-moving fight that lasted all of two minutes.
 Caruthers found himself slowing down the footage during his after-action review, the combatants moved so fast.

 Right at the moment they had managed to isolate one of the giant tank-sized Super-Hunters and drop its shield, and just as they were about to pounce…it rocketed into the air with its fellows, rained ordnance down upon the blasted terrain, and made a beeline for the edge of the portable suppression field.
 They winked out of the battlespace with a pulse of blackest black, and they were no more.